kevjose/flutter-getx-sample/README.md

 ## Overview of project

+All major moving parts are with the `/lib` directory and should be considered the base directory while development is concerned

 `/main.dart`

 - contains info for maintaining the state of the app for the user.
 It initializes firebase, sets up routing.